pyblosxom/pyblosxom/docs/plugins.rst

 best at this point for you to ask someone to write the plugin you need or write it yourself.

-PyBlosxom plugins are fairly easy to write and can cover a lot of really different functionality.
-The best way to learn how to write PyBlosxom plugins is to read through the plugins in the plugin registry.
+Pyblosxom plugins are fairly easy to write and can cover a lot of really different functionality.
+The best way to learn how to write Pyblosxom plugins is to read through the plugins in the plugin registry.
 Many of them are well written and may provide insight as to how to solve your specific problem.

-If you plan on writing your own plugin, refer to the manual file on writing PyBlosxom plugins.
+If you plan on writing your own plugin, refer to the manual file on writing Pyblosxom plugins.

 Additionally, feel free to ask for help on the pyblosxom-users and pyblosxom-devel mailing lists or on IRC.
 Details are on the `website`_